13angs/toolhub/tools/yt-transcript/README.md

 The command requires a `fetch` subcommand followed by the Video ID as an argument.

-### Basic Usage (Print to Console)
+### Basic Usage

-To fetch a transcript and display it directly in your terminal, use the following command structure:
+To fetch a transcript and display it directly in your terminal, use the following command structure.
+By default, it will search for an English (`en`) transcript.

 ```bash
 poetry run python toolhub.py yt-transcript fetch "VIDEO_ID"